Partially Ordered Sets Corresponding to the Partition Problem: Two Posets Corresponding to the Partition Problem

 \subsection{Preliminaries}

 In this subsection, we review some standard facts on posets and give some properties of the poset $M(n)$.

 Let $(P, \preceq)$ be a finite poset.
 We simply denote the poset by $P$ and define the relation $\prec$ by $x \prec y$ if and only if $x \preceq y$ and $x \neq y$.
+An element $y$ {\it covers} $x$ if $x \prec y$ and there is no $z \in P$ such that $x \prec z \prec y$.
 A subset of $P$ is a {\it chain} if it is totally ordered, and a subset of $P$ is an {\it antichain} if no pair of elements in it is comparable.
-A chain is a {\it maximal chain} if no other element can be added to it without losing the property of being totally ordered.
+A subset $F$ of $P$ is an {\it up-set} ({\it down-set}) if $x \in F$ and $x \preceq y$ ($y \preceq x$, resp.) imply $y \in F$; the {\it up-set} ({\it down-set}) {\it of an element} is the set of elements greater (less, resp.) than or equal to it.
 The {\it height} ({\it width}) of $P$ is the largest size of a chain (antichain, resp.) in $P$.
 An element of $P$ is a {\it maximal} ({\it minimal}) {\it element} if it is not less (greater, resp.) than any other element.
 An element of $P$ is the {\it greatest} ({\it least}) {\it element} if it is greater (less, resp.) than any other element.